This question is a question that people have asked me a few times, and each time, I see it as a trick question.

 What Is the Difference Between Social Media and Media?

 When we talk of media, what readily comes to mind is newspapers, television and radio.
-These are ubiquitous, so we often refer them to as old/traditional media.
-Traditional media is physical and capital intensive.
+These are ubiquitous, so we often refer to them as old/traditional media.
+Traditional media is physical and capital-intensive.
 The high cost of production and distribution characterises it.

 So now that we know what traditional media is, what about new media?
 This article characterises new media by its digital-first nature and low physical production and distribution costs.
 New media formats include:

 - Smart device apps

 The abovementioned article notes an exciting distinction between new media and social media.
 Social media relies on one fundamental principle that new media doesn’t rely on: the network effect.

 A new media property like a blog has inherent value, whether that blog has one reader or a million readers.
 A social network like Twitter would be valueless with one user.
 Social networks become more valuable only as the number of users–and contributors–rises.Each of these platforms provides a social medium for social media.
 Click To Tweet

 The key difference between new media and social media: social media requires the network effect, while new media does not.

 The fundamental difference between social media and media is that media is physical rather than digital.
 We characterised social media by its digital-first nature and low production and distribution costs.

 Thus, social media is far more accessible for the average individual or small organisation to produce, which we can see by many active users on various social media sites.